sunbearc22/InstallVulkanSDK/README.md

 2. Run python script to locally install Vulkan SDK:
    - Run script with command `python3.6 installVulkanSDK.py` to install SDK with no Environment Settings.

-_Note: This Python 3.6 scipt will install all the prerequisite packages outlined by LunarG https://vulkan.lunarg.com/doc/view/latest/linux/getting_started.html#user-content-packages before installing your desired LunarG Vulkan SDK version.
+_Note_: This Python 3.6 script will install all the prerequisite packages outlined in LunarG's documentation https://vulkan.lunarg.com/doc/view/latest/linux/getting_started.html#user-content-packages before it installs your desired LunarG Vulkan SDK version.

 ## Runtime Environment Settings
 You need to "Set up the runtime environment" as stated in LunarG's Vulkan documentation, e.g.